eloyekunle/PermissionsBundle/README.md

 1. Extend the base ``Role`` class (from the ``Model`` folder if you are using any of the doctrine variants)
 2. Map the ``id`` field.
 It must be protected as it is inherited from the parent class.

-__Caution__
-    When you extend from the mapped superclass provided by the bundle, don't redefine the mapping for the other fields as it is provided by the bundle.
+3. When you extend from the mapped superclass provided by the bundle, don't redefine the mapping for the other fields as it is provided by the bundle.

-In the following sections, you'll see examples of how your ``Role`` class should look, depending on how you're storing your roles (Doctrine ORM, MongoDB ODM, or CouchDB ODM).

-__Note__
-    The doc uses a bundle named ``AppBundle`` according to the Symfony best practices.
-However, you can of course place your role class in the bundle you want.

-__Caution__
-    If you override the __construct() method in your Role class, be sure to call parent::__construct(), as the base Role class depends on this to initialize some fields.
+4. If you override the __construct() method in your Role class, be sure to call parent::__construct(), as the base Role class depends on this to initialize some fields.

 #### Doctrine ORM Role class